 Today, the cigar industry is one of the world’s largest legal industries.
 It is responsible for the employment of hundreds of thousands of people, often in countries where work and money are scarce.

 Do you like to light up a stogy every now and again?
-Even if you only have a cigar at your weekly poker game, it could still render you a smoker in the eyes of a life insurance provider, and that could drastically alter your chances of getting an affordable plan.
+Even if you only have a the occasional cigar at your weekly poker game, it could still render you a smoker in the eyes of a life insurance provider, and that could drastically alter your chances of getting an affordable term life insurance plan.

 Without overstating the obvious, a cigar is a bundle of tightly rolled and dried tobacco.
 Thus, tobacco is the key word here, not smoking.
 But don’t you need to smoke it for it to matter?
 Well, yes — but because of its chemical makeup, cigars can send nicotine to the brain even if the smoke isn’t inhaled.